Azure-Samples/functions-apim-managed-identity/README.md

 To run the demo, follow these steps:

-1. Navigate to the trusted function app, using the url in `public_trusted_demo_url`.You should see a successful call like this: `{"message":"Hello from the Private Function!","dateOfMessage":"2022-11-08T12:14:59.4735675+00:00"}`.
+1. Navigate to the trusted function app, using the url in `public_trusted_demo_url`.You should see a successful call like this: `{"message":"Hello from the Private Function!
+The APIM Managed Identity has been assigned to the role: Private.Example","dateOfMessage":"2022-11-08T12:14:59.4735675+00:00"}`.
 2. Open Azure Portal and navigate to your APIM instance.
 3. Open the `APIs` section and click on the `Untrusted API` entry.
 4. Select the `Test Operation` and open the `Test` tab.